-Maslenitsa is Russia's festive pre-Lenten time.
-Children play games, mothers and grandmothers cook up big stacks of pancakes, and cities hold festivals during which the effigy of "Lady Maslenitsa" is burned in order to welcome springtime weather and the return of the sun.
+Maslenitsa is akin to Russia's Mardis Gras.
+Children play games, grandmothers cook up big stacks of pancakes, and cities hold festivals during which the effigy of "Lady Maslenitsa" is burned to welcome springtime weather and the return of the sun.

-Easter eggs and Easter foods are an important part of Russian Easter customs.
-During pre-Christian times eggs were looked upon as fertility symbols.
-After the adoption of Christianity, they were seen as a symbol of renewal.
+Easter eggs and foods are an essential part of Russian Easter customs.
+Eggs were looked upon as fertility symbols during pre-Christian times, and after the adoption of Christianity were seen as a symbol of renewal.

-Victory day, May 9th, remembers service members and Russia's participation in WWII.
-This day is typically marked with parades, with the military parade on Red Square the largest and best known.
+May 9th is Victory Day, a holiday for remembering service members and Russia's participation in World War II.
+The day is typically marked with parades, with the military parade on Red Square the best known.

-It's a holiday with a day off from work so many people attend a military parade and watch the fireworks at night on Victory Day.
+It's a holiday where most businesses close, so many people attend a military parade and watch the fireworks at night on Victory Day.
 Veterans wear their medals as they go to the parade or an event organized by a local veterans organization.

 Another tradition is to give flowers, usually red carnations, to veterans on the street and to lay wreaths at war memorial sites.

-June is the traditional month that weddings are held in Russia.
+June is the traditional month for weddings in Russia.
 Brides seek out the fanciest dress their budget can afford while Russian grooms arrange for an appointment at a civil office where the ceremony and marriage registration takes place.
-Same-sex marriages are not performed.